 Due to the COVID19 pandemic and the related sanitary situation in Europe – the procedure leading to the selection of the laureat of the Prize has had to be postponed (see calendar on the right)

 The Prize aims to reward "outstanding civil society action in defending human rights in Europe and beyond".

-Candidates should have made a real difference to the human rights situation of a given group, been instrumental in uncovering large-scale systemic violations, or have successfully mobilised public opinion or the international community for a cause.
+Candidates should have made a difference to the human rights situation of a given group, been instrumental in uncovering systemic violations on a large scale or have mobilised public opinion or the international community for a given cause.

-Nominations should be sent to the Parliamentary Assembly by e-mail to the following address: firstname.lastname@example.org, using the form available on the Prize website.
+Nominations should be sent to the Parliamentary Assembly by e-mail to: firstname.lastname@example.org, using the form available on the Prize website.
 They should be signed by at least five sponsors and submitted in either English or French.

 Nominations for the Prize should be addressed to the Secretary General of the Parliamentary Assembly and be signed by at least five sponsors, other than the nominee, on the special form to be found at the Václav Havel Human Rights Prize website.

 Nominations shall provide details of the nominee's work in the defence of human rights and specify the reasons why the nominee's work can be considered to be outstanding.
 Relevant supporting documents should be provided.
 Nominations should be submitted in either of the two official languages of the Council of Europe, English or French.

 Individuals or non-governmental institutions active in the defence of human rights can be nominated for the Prize.